castle/castle-java/README.md

 **Alt 1.
 Initialize using ENV variables**

-On initialization the Castle SDK will look for the secret in `CASTLE_SDK_API_SECRET`.
-If that is set, no options needs to be passed to the initialization.
+On initialization the Castle SDK will look for the secret in the `CASTLE_SDK_API_SECRET` environment variable.
+If it is set, no options needs to be passed to the initializer.

 ```java
 Castle.initialize();